jenny-magno/robodanceapi/README.md

 - Customizable input data (number of teams in a battle, number of robots in a team, etc)
 - More verbose logging system
 - Containerization through Docker
 - Authorization for API users
+- Hosting the API through Heroku

 # API Documentation